cjoh513/LSU-COMET-Lab/WRF/WRF and WPS Compilation.md

 I highly recommend trying to go through the entire compilation process for both WRF and WPS in one go.
 I don't recommend getting halfway through then stopping and coming back to it later.
 It is very easy to lose track of which environmental variables you've exported.
 If you turn your computer off or restart the terminal, those variables will be reset and no longer exist (further explaination later).
 Again, it can be annoying, but the best way to complete this tutorial is to do it all in one session.
 It will probably take about 1-2 hours to complete depending on your linux aptitude.
 &nbsp;

-# Setting up the "build-wrf" Directory
+# Setting Up the "build-wrf" Directory
 The first step is to prepare your tars and get your files in order.
 We will make your build-wrf directory and download the necessary [WRF](https://github.com/wrf-model/WRF/archive/refs/tags/v4.2.2.tar.gz)/[WPS](https://github.com/wrf-model/WPS/archive/refs/tags/v4.2.tar.gz) tars
 To get the WRF compilation tars for other versions of WRF, you can visit [THIS](https://github.com/wrf-model/WRF/releases) github.
 * Type: